-On a New and Simplified Plan; to facilitate the Operation of Discounting Bills, and the Calculation of Interest on Banking and Current Accounts, &c.: shewing, without calculations, the Number of Days from every Day in the Year to any other Day, for any period not exceeding 365 Days.
-By Thomas Reader.
+On a New and Simplified Plan; to facilitate the Operation of Discounting Bills, and the Calculation of Interest on Banking and Current Accounts, &c.: shewing, wirflour calcul-LATIOS, the Number of Days from every Day in the Year to any other Day, for any period not exceeding 365 Days.
+By THOMAS READER.
 Post 8vo.
 14s. cloth; or 17s. calf lettered.

-REID. - ILLUSTRATIONS OF THE PRINCIPLES

-PRACTICE of WARMING and VENTILATING, with Preliminary Remarks on Health and Length of Life.
+REID. - ILLUSTRATIONS OF THE PRINCIPLES AND PRACTICE of WARMING and VENTILATING, with Preliminary Remarks on Health and Length of Life.
 By D. B. REID, M.D.
 F.R.S.E.
-840. with Diagrams and Woodcuts, 16s. cloth.
+8vo. with Diagrams and Woodcuts, 16s. cloth.